Download Lesson 38

 Anna: I forgot about that!
 We thought it really time traveled!
-Penelope, it is really good to talk to you.
+It is really good to talk to you.
 New friends are good.
 But old friends are the best.

 Penelope: I know.
 Our hometown isn’t the same now.
 You are not there.

 Anna: No crying.
-Why don't you move here and live with me and Marsha?
+No crying.
+Penelope, why don't you move here and live with me and Marsha?